mohit09082002/ai-excel-interviewer/README.md

     * Username: `admin`
     * Password: `admin`
 4.  **Click** "Login as Admin".
-5. You will see the **Admin Dashboard**, which is a live, editable view of the `user_credential_and_analysis.xlsx` file.
+5. You will see the **Admin Dashboard**, which is a live, editable view of the user data.
 6.  **View Results:** You can see which users have completed the interview (`test_taken` is `True`), their final ratings, and detailed evaluations.
 7.  **Configure Interviews:** For any user where `test_taken` is `False`, you can:
     * Change their `interview_type` using the dropdown (Static, Dynamic, Hybrid).
     * Set the `num_questions` for Dynamic or Hybrid interviews.
-8.  **Add/Edit Users:** You can directly add new rows to create new user credentials or edit existing usernames in the table.
+8.  **Add/Edit Users:** You can directly add new rows to create new user credentials or **edit existing usernames** in the table.
-9.  **Save Changes:** After making any changes, click the "Save Changes" button to update the Excel file.
+9.  **Save Changes:** After making any changes, click the "Save Changes" button to update the data file.
 The next time that user logs in, they will receive the interview you configured.

 ---

-## 6. Future Improvements & Scalability

-This PoC provides a robust foundation.
-A production-grade system would require the following enhancements:

-1.  **Database Migration:** Migrate from Excel to a relational database (e.g., PostgreSQL) to ensure **transactional integrity, concurrent access, and scalability**.
-2.  **Advanced Evaluation with Sandboxed Execution:** For questions expecting a specific Excel formula, we can use **LLM function calling** to extract the formula and execute it in a **sandboxed code environment** against a sample dataset.
-This allows for programmatic verification of correctness, moving beyond purely linguistic evaluation.
-3.  **Enhanced Frontend:** Implement features like a session timer, a progress bar indicating the question number, and the ability for users to flag questions they found unclear.
-4.  **Feedback Loop for Continuous Improvement (RLHF):** The admin dashboard could be expanded to allow admins to rate the quality of the AI's questions and evaluations.
-This feedback would serve as a **reward signal** for implementing a high-level **Reinforcement Learning from Human Feedback (RLHF)** loop, enabling continuous fine-tuning of the prompt templates.
-5.  **LLM as a Judge:** A significant future step would be to implement an "LLM as a Judge" architecture.
-This involves using a separate, powerful LLM (e.g., GPT-4, Claude 3 Opus) to evaluate the quality of the primary interviewer agent's questions, evaluations, and overall conversational behavior.
-This meta-evaluation could assess factors like fairness, clarity, and relevance, providing structured feedback to automatically improve the interviewer agent.
-This was not implemented due to the constraint of using a single, free-tier API key, but it represents a clear path to a more autonomous, self-improving system.
-6.  **Expanded Question Bank & Curriculum:** The `questions.json` curriculum could be significantly expanded and structured by topic and difficulty, covering a wider range of Excel capabilities like Power Query, advanced charting, and VBA macros.

----

-## 7. Setup and Installation
+## 6. Setup and Installation for Local Use

 Follow these steps to run the project locally.

 ### Prerequisites
-- Python 3.8+
+- Python 3.9+
 - `pip` package installer

 ### Installation Steps